 - To help places of static metal to metal connection from seizing up

-In the second example grease is used to prevent parts from seizing up or ‘cold welding’.
-Similarly to the first, these parts will all be shielded from the elements.
+In the second instance grease is used to prevent parts from seizing up or ‘cold welding’.
+Again, these parts will all be shielded from the elements.

-Key static areas to use grease on are saddle posts and bolt threads.
+The key static areas on which to use grease are saddle posts and bolt threads.
 These components sit against metal for long periods of time under pressure, and can seize up making them very difficult to remove.
-I would recommend greasing any bolt before tightening on a bike, and once every few months removing your saddle posts, cleaning it down and regreasing to prevent is seizing to the frame.
+I would recommend greasing any bolt before tightening on a bike, and once every few months removing your saddle post, cleaning it down and regreasing to prevent it seizing to the frame.

-For an all purpose lubricant, I prefer to buy a product in a spray can for ease of application.
-This is especially handy when blasting it into those hard to reach areas such as down cable housing.
-I tend to reach for my can whenever I am working on the bike.
-It can free up a sticking brake cantilever, stop a squeaking pedal, get your brake cables shifting smoother and a lot more besides.
+For an all purpose lubricant, products in spray cans make application easier especially when blasting it into those hard to reach areas like down cable housing.
+All purpose lubricants have a whole host of uses like freeing up a sticking brake cantilever, stop a squeaking pedal, get your brake cables shifting smoother and a lot more besides.

-As with all other types of lube, make sure you clear off any excess as, being quite thin, this can easily run down onto brake pads or other areas of the bike you don’t need it.
+As with all types of lubricant, make sure you clear off any excess as, being quite thin, this can easily run down onto brake pads or other areas of the bike you don’t need it.